macaroni-os/kit-fixups/core-kit/1.2-prime/GLIBC_UPDATE.rst

 ...

-Edit the file to look like below.
+Edit the file to look like shown below.
 Example of new ``/etc/nsswitch.conf`` user need for a clean update:

 # cat /etc/nsswitch.conf